Brenda Bennett

 The Glamorous Life, Oliver’s House and Next Time Wipe The Lipstick Off Your Collar were also originally intended for the Apollonia 6 project, but Prince opted to used them for Sheila E.’s debut album The Glamorous Life instead and they were never part of any sequence of the Apollonia 6 album.

 In order to replace Take Me With U, Prince recorded Blue Limousine a song on which Brenda sings as lead vox, while Happy Birthday, Mr. Christian replaced Manic Monday.
-Kotero had expressed that her sole interest was to star in the movie but not to fully commit to the band, subsequently, although there’s no formal evidence, Prince lost interest into the project during the recording sessions, resulting in the removal of the majority of the strongest material from the record.
+Kotero had expressed that her sole interest was to star in the movie but not to fully commit to the band, subsequently, although there’s no formal evidence, Prince lost interest in the project during the recording sessions, resulting in the removal of the majority of the strongest material from the record.

 Other song on which Brenda sung as lead in the album are Some Kind Of Lover and A Million Miles (I Love You).